Back to blog

 2. Lead qualification and scoring (0-10 points)

 What to evaluate: Does the tool deliver raw lists or scored, qualified leads?
 79% of marketing leads never convert to sales (MarketingSherpa, 2024).
 Without scoring, your reps are manually qualifying every lead.
 AI lead scoring delivers 138% ROI versus 78% without (Landbase, 2025) and drives approximately 75% higher conversion rates (Landbase, 2025).
+See how Lode Leads' dual AI scoring system works for an example of a tool that gets this right.

 Scoring rubric: